justinmathew2/Data_Structures_Lab_Code/README.md

 5. Implementation of Singly Linked List (Explanation Video Link- https://youtu.be/TyYIbDbNnFs )

     Implement the following operations in a singly linked list: Insertion operation at the front of the list, Deletion of an element from the list, displaying all elements in the list.

+6. Linked list Implementation of Stack and Queue (Explanation Video Link- https://youtu.be/KjENb7sTBL4 )

+    To simulate the working of a queue and stack of integers using a linked list.